Skip to main content

 4 tips to build and protect generational wealth

 Providing for your family is important, it creates stability and provides opportunity for your children and possibly grandchildren.
 It makes you feel good to see them benefit from the fruits of your labor.
 And you want that to last — even after you’re gone.
-During the next two decades, it’s projected that older generations will pass down $80 trillion to their children and heirs.1
+During the next two decades, it’s projected that American seniors will pass down $84 trillion to their children and heirs.1

 What is generational wealth?

-Generational wealth can take many different forms including cash, investment funds, stocks and bonds, real estate property, and businesses — all great assets to pass on to the next generation.
+Generational wealth are assets that are passed down from one generation to the next.
+Wealth can take many different forms including cash, investment funds, stocks and bonds, real estate property, and businesses — all great assets to pass on to the next generation.

-However, wealth has an endpoint if it’s not properly cared for — and sooner than you may think.
-Surprisingly, the majority (70%) of wealthy families lose their wealth by the next generation.1
+However, wealth has an endpoint if it’s not properly cared for — proper planning and communication is extremely important as you prepare your heirs for the future.

-That’s why it’s so important to also pass down intangible wealth, such as financial education and literacy, values, and spending habits.3 That might mean your family creates a habit of packing their lunch (instead of eating out) or regularly having healthy conversations around the dinner table about money.2
+In addition to passing down financial wealth, you must also pass down intangible wealth, such as financial education and literacy, values, and spending habits.
+That might mean your family creates a habit of packing lunches (instead of eating out) or regularly having healthy conversations around the dinner table about money.

 1. Financial education

-Thankfully, it’s never too late to learn about financial matters.
+It’s never too late to learn about financial matters.
 Podcasts, community education courses, books, and blogs are all good resources for the late bloomer.
 And ratcheting up an understanding of how to build and maintain wealth will help you now and well into the future.
+And if you’re a parent with young children, it’s never too early to start their financial education.
+That’s because many of our financial habits are formed at an early age, as a result of our feelings being formed by how people around us talked about money.
+Here are some tips on How to teach young children about finances.

 2. Budgeting

-Speaking of budgeting, creating one for your family — and sticking to it — can make a big impact.
-That means that even if your income increases and you are seemingly in good financial shape, you more likely to avoid “lifestyle creep,” the temptation to spend more on your lifestyle just because you can.
+Having a family budget is important — and sticking to it — can make a big impact.
+That means that even if your income increases and you are seemingly in good financial shape, you are more likely to avoid “lifestyle creep,” the temptation to spend more on your lifestyle just because you can.

-Gen Xers (those born between 1965 and 1980) have an average net worth between $436,200 and $1.1 million However, only 22% of Gen X workers are “very” confident that they will have a comfortable lifestyle in their retirement years, thanks to rising inflation and the cost of living.
-This generation is also the one to carry the most amount of debt.7
+Gen Xers (those born between 1965 and 1980) have an average net worth of $541,200.
+For most households the biggest contributor to net worth is home equity, the average net worth for Gen Xers without home equity is $381,100.4 However, Gen Xers are the least confident about retirement, only 16% of Gen X workers are “very” confident that they will have a comfortable lifestyle in their retirement years, thanks to rising inflation and the cost of living.
+This generation is also the one to carry the most amount of debt.5

 A couple ways to pay off debt include the snowball and avalanche methods.
 With the former, you pay off the smallest debts first.
-With the latter, you pay off the higher interest rate debts first.8
+With the latter, you pay off the higher interest rate debts first.6 Here are some additional Tips on changing your spending habits and being more intentional about money.

 3. Life Insurance